Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/instrument-of-the-bards.md

 aliases: ["Instrument of the Bards"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-176
+BookSource: "Dungeon Master's Guide p.
+176"
 ---
 # Instrument of the Bards
 *Instrument, varies (requires attunement by a bard)*